Introduction to heat pumps

 "Heat pumps work with underfloor heating only."

 Although a heat pump is more efficient if connected to an underfloor heating system, this does not mean that it won’t work if coupled with commonplace radiators.
-Still, in order to make sure that you are getting the most out of your ground source heat pump, it is recommended to use large radiators over traditional ones - intended for high temperature heating.
-Even with standard size radiators you’ll still be able to ‘reap the benefits’ of a ground source heat pump heating, as long as you make sure that your house heat loss is reduced to minimum.
+Still, in order to make sure that you are getting the most out of your ground source heat pump, it is recommended to use large radiators over traditional ones - intended for high-temperature heating.
+Even with standard size radiators, you’ll still be able to ‘reap the benefits’ of a ground source heat pump heating, as long as you make sure that your house heat loss is reduced to a minimum.

 "A heat pump cannot be installed in existing buildings."